wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

 #.
 Start the webhook and copy the webhook URL.

 #.
 Edit ``/var/ossec/etc/ossec.conf`` in the Wazuh server and include a configuration block such as the following.
 Replace ``https://shuffler.io/api/v1/hooks/webhook_WEBHOOK_ID`` with the webhook URL.
-The rule level filter is optional and you can remove it or set another level value for the integration.
+The rule level filter is optional.
+You can remove it or set another level value for the integration.

    .. code-block:: xml
       :emphasize-lines: 3